harsh2161/monk-commerce-api/README.md

 clone the project in your local setup.

-(Used firebase storage as backend which is remote so you DONT require any extra configuration for setup).
+(Used firebase storage as backend which is remote so you DONT require any extra configuration or data transfer for setup which generally reuired in mysql).

 done.